Conversation with Lindsey Bro of Cabin Love

-You may follow the delightfully whimsical @cabinlove on Instagram (after all, 492k people do).
-It’s a feast of “cabin candy” – and as fellow cabineers, we really love its gorgeous pictures of little homes in all shapes and sizes, all over the world.
+You may follow the delightfully whimsical @cabinlove on Instagram (after all, 536k people do).
+It’s a feast of “cabin candy” – and as fellow cabineers, we love its gorgeous pictures of little homes in all shapes and sizes, all over the world.

-We caught up after her recent visit to our very own Far Meadow in the High Sierras – and asked her all about, well… cabins.
+We caught up after a visit to our very own Far Meadow in the High Sierras – and asked her all about, well… cabins.

 Lindsey Bro: “There’s a great romance around cabins, I think – this idea of escapism and a little place that you could have everything figured out in.
 I’ve always been really, really drawn to nature, in a lot of different ways.
 So whenever I’m working in the city, the way I find balance is in going to nature.
 I have a loose definition of what a cabin is.
 It’s something that’s not as big as a house, but it doesn’t have to be stacked timber logs.
 It’s a smaller space that’s set aside.”